Criminal Injuries Compensation

 A dependency award for Criminal Injuries Compensation is in addition to any bereavement award.
-Generally speaking the ‘dependent’ family member must have been financially or physically dependent upon the deceased at the time of death in order to obtain an award of compensation.
+Generally speaking, the ‘dependent’ family member must have been financially or physically dependent upon the deceased at the time of death to obtain an award of compensation.
 The conditions of dependency to claim must satisfy the conditions of s 43 of the Criminal Injuries Scheme.
-No claim is normally made for financial dependency if the deceased was solely reliant upon Government benefits as their main income which differs somewhat than if a claim was being made under the Fatal Accidents Act 1976.
-If the deceased was not working a family member who qualifies under the Scheme may still be able to claim for a dependency award for the death of a husband or wife for instance, if they can show that they wre in full-time education or was a carer for instance.
+No claim is normally made for financial dependency if the deceased was solely reliant upon Government benefits as their main income, which differs somewhat from if a claim was being made under the Fatal Accidents Act 1976.
+If the deceased was not working, a family member who qualifies under the Scheme might still be able to claim a dependency award for the death of a husband or wife, for instance, if they can show that they were in full-time education or were a carer.

-The Calculation for a dependency compensation for Criminal Injuries will be for the period of the dependency at the weekly rate of statutory sick pay, if there are multiple relatives who qualify for a dependency award, it will be shared equally.
+The calculation for dependency compensation for criminal injuries will be for the period of the dependency at the weekly rate of statutory sick pay; if there are multiple relatives who qualify for a dependency award, it will be shared equally.

 Caring Dependency Claim

-generally looking after you and keeping a watchful eye for your well being
+- generally looking after you and keeping a watchful eye on your well being

 Fatal Injury Claims & Funeral Expenses